Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Co-occurring disorders like mental disorders are common in patients who also exhibit a substance-use disorder.
 It’s a negative feedback cycle that is difficult to escape.

-Sometimes what is needed is a Dual Diagnosis.
-In order to avoid relapse, both substance use disorder and mental disorder need to be simultaneously addressed.
+In cases of co-occurring mental and substance use disorders, a dual-diagnosis treatment approach is often required.
+To avoid relapse, both substance use disorder and mental disorder need to be simultaneously addressed.
 This helps break the sobriety/addiction trigger/relapse cycle.
 Besides substance abuse, some other co-occurring mental disorders include:

-How to Find Heroin Addiction Treatment in Connecticut
+How to Find Heroin Addiction Treatment in Connecticut, New Jersey, or New York

-There are many resources dedicated to helping you find heroin rehab treatment in Connecticut.
+There are many resources dedicated to helping you find heroin rehab treatment in Connecticut, New Jersey, and New York.
 Guidance may include but isn’t limited to:

 • Finding treatment by checking if there are specifically approved providers and/or treatment modalities from your insurance company